SamueleGiraudo/Bud-Music-Box/Help.md

 Identifiers are strings made of the symbols in `a`-`z`, `A`-`Z`, `0`-`9`, or `_`.

+Spaces around the token `:=` are part of the syntax.

 ## Syntax for multi-patterns and colored multi-patterns
+A multi-pattern is specified by the sequence of its atoms, that are degrees (expressed by signed decimal integers) of rests (expressed by `*`).
+Two voices of a multi-pattern are separated by a `;`.

+For instance,

+`1 -1 * * 2 * 4 ; 0 * * 1 * -3; * * 2 2 2 2 *`

+is a string specifying a 3-multi-pattern.
+This multi-pattern has arity $4$ because each voice contains 4 beats.
+Its length is 7 since it contains additionally 3 rests, so that this multi-pattern lasts 7 amounts of time.

+A colored multi-pattern is specified by
 TODO